-In C or C++, we have different types of data types like integers, long, float, characters etc. Each data type occupies some amount of memory.
-There is a range of numbers that can be occupied by that data type.
+In C or C++, there exist various data types such as integers, long, float, characters, etc. Each data type consumes a specific amount of memory and has a predefined range of values it can store.

 So, if we want to have an integer where the number of digits in decimal format is 22 or more, then we cannot store it using primitive data types.
 To resolve this problem, we have BigInt data type which can do the following operations: